How Does Infrared Heating Work?

-Infrared is part of the electromagnetic spectrum.
-It's a form of radiated heat – the most basic form of heat we know.
-It's 100% natural and the same type of heat we ourselves radiate and absorb on a daily basis.
+Infrared is part of the electromagnetic spectrum and is a form of radiated heat – the most basic form of heat we know.
+It's 100% natural and the same type of heat we ourselves emit and absorb on a daily basis.
 The warmth of the sun on our skin, the soothing glow of an open fire, and the warm feeling when we sit close to other people are all examples of infrared heat at work.

 A basic principle of heat transfer is that heat moves from hot to cold spaces.
-We absorb infrared heat when we're colder than our surroundings and we radiate infrared heat when we're warmer than our surroundings.
-That's why infrared is used in incubation units for babies: we absorb infrared so easily, it's the most effective way to provide comfort heating for humans.
-It’s also the reason why infrared thermal imaging is used by the police to find criminals on the run; their bodies radiate infrared heat into the cold and make them easy to find.
-What's special about infrared radiation is that it heats the objects and people in its path, rather than just heating the air.
+We absorb infrared heat when we are colder than our surroundings and emit infrared heat when we're warmer than our surroundings.
+That's why infrared is used in incubation units for babies, to deliver that same level of comforting and natural heat.
+It’s also the reason why infrared thermal imaging is used by the police to find criminals on the run as their bodies give off infrared heat which makes them easy to find.
+Infrared radiation warms the objects and people in its path, rather than just heating the air.
 This makes infrared heating much more efficient than convection heating, which is the form of heating used by conventional radiators and oil or gas central heating systems.
 Convected heat warms the air only, which circulates uncontrollably and leaves the surrounding fabric of the room cool.
 Direct radiated heat warms everything it touches, bringing a lasting, comfortable heat to your home whilst consuming less energy.

 WHY HAVEN'T WE ALWAYS USED RADIATED HEAT?